hunkaracar/DeuthAtt-ReconNetwork/README.md

 ##

 Brokeint software is a script written in Python language with network discovery, scanning, information, SSID scanning and DOS attack capabilities.

+#### Supported Attack

+[-] ICMP DOS attack
+[-] Deauth DOS Attack
+[-] Land attack (designed for Microsoft Windows)

 ##

 ## Use